icann/rdap-conformance-tool/docs/2024_gtld/response/domain_registrant.md

 These tests only apply to an entity with the “registrant” role, if present.

-1. Verify the city value (zero-indexed 3) of the adr property of all the vCard objects of the entity with the “registrant” role is present.
+1. Test case [-63500](#id-testCase-63500){ #id-testCase-63500 }: Verify the city value (zero-indexed 3) of the adr property of all the vCard objects of the entity with the “registrant” role is present.
 ```json
 {
   "code": -63500,